What are the barriers to effective communication? What causes communication breakdown? And how do we avoid these communication barriers?

 5. Technology-driven misunderstandings

-Most of us use email and messaging services to communicate.
-And we often don't appreciate how easy it is to misconstrue someone's tone or point if you can't see or hear them in person.
+Most of us use email and messaging services to communicate -- whether now and again, or all the time.
+And we often don't appreciate just how easy it is to misconstrue someone's tone or point if you can't see or hear them in person.

-Even a telephone - pretty basic technology by today's standards - can be a barrier, by removing your ability to give and receive the visual feedback that often underpins a message.
+Even a telephone - which is pretty basic technology by today's standards - can be a barrier, because it removes your ability to give and receive the visual feedback that often underpins a message.

 If you'd like to learn more about communication, why not take a look at how we can help?